qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_output.rst

 Generate an Atlas
 =================

 Atlas functions allow you to create map books in an automated way.
-Atlas uses the features of a vector or table layer called **coverage layer** and creates an output for each **atlas feature**.
+Atlas uses the features of a table or vector layer (:guilabel:`Coverage layer`) to create an output for each feature (**atlas feature**) in the table / layer.
 The most common usage is to zoom a map item to the current atlas feature.
 Further use cases include:

-* a map item showing, for another layer, only features that share the same attribute as the atlas feature or are within its geometry;
+* a map item showing, for another layer, only features that share the same attribute as the atlas feature or are within its geometry.
-* a label or html item whose text is replaced as features are iterated over;
+* a label or HTML item whose text is replaced as features are iterated over
 * a table item showing attributes of associated :ref:`parent or children
   <vector_relations>` features of the current atlas feature...

-For each feature, an output is processed for all pages and items according to their exports settings.
+For each feature, the output is processed for all pages and items according to their exports settings.

 .. tip:: **Use variables for more flexibility**

-  QGIS provides a large panel of functions and :ref:`variables <general_tools_variables>`, including atlas related ones, that you can use to manipulate the layout items but also the layers symbology according to atlas status.
+   QGIS provides a large panel of functions and :ref:`variables <general_tools_variables>`, including atlas related ones, that you can use to manipulate the layout items, but also the symbology of the layers, according to atlas status.
-  Combining these features gives you a lot of flexibility and helps you easily produce advanced mappings.
+   Combining these features gives you a lot of flexibility and helps you easily produce advanced maps.

 To enable the generation of an atlas and access atlas parameters, refer to the :guilabel:`Atlas` panel.
-This panel contains the following functionalities (see figure_layout_atlas_):
+This panel contains the following (see figure_layout_atlas_):

 .. _figure_layout_atlas: